Our Mt. Shasta Forest pond, southeast of McCloud, 2011

 Another was a Western Tanager

 And, if any of you can tell us which Empidonax flycatcher this is, we'd appreciate it!
-Email us by clicking here
+Email us by clicking here.

 Other pond visitors included some unwelcome Cowbirds - the females lay their eggs in other bird's nests - often of Warblers

-We put a 'spy cam' up on the pond and it took this darling photo of the doe on the first day she brought
+We put a 'spy cam' up on the pond and it took this darling photo of the doe on the first day she brought her twin fawns in

 But when we returned in July, after traveling for 3wks, the pond looked GREAT!

 And look at the driftwood we found in Utah - we think it looks like a frog jumping!
+Click the image to see if you agree.

-A BIG thrill for us was when we added a 52nd bird to our list of species using the pond -
+A BIG thrill for us was when we added a 52nd bird to our list of species using the pond - a Townsend's Solitare (click here to see photo2)

-And, we're happy to report that we've finally gotten the native Seep Monkeyflowers coming up on their own!
+We're happy to report that we've finally gotten the native Seep Monkeyflowers coming up on their own!

 MORE PHOTOS COMING SOON!!